kwilteam/kwil-js/README.md

 ### Account Identifiers

 In Kwil, accounts are identified by the signer that they use.
-Kwil natively supports two types of signers: Secp256k1 (EVM) and Ed25519.
+Kwil natively supports two types of signers: Secp256k1 (EVM) and ED25519.

-Secp256k1 signers use Ethereum wallet address as identifiers.
-Ed25519 signers use the public key as identifiers.
+Secp256k1 signers use **Ethereum wallet addresses** as identifiers.
+ED25519 signers use the **ED25519 public key** as identifiers.

 ### Database Identifiers (DBID)

-In Kwil, databases are identified by a 'database identifier', which is a hex encoded SHA224 Hash of the database name and public key, prepended with an `x`.
+In Kwil, databases are identified by a 'database identifier' (sometime referred to as DBID), which is a hex encoded SHA224 Hash of the database name and public key, prepended with an `x`.

 The account identifier can be passed as a hex-encoded string, or as Bytes (Uint8Array).